Simon Greatwich

-Simon Clive Barbon Greatwich (born 30 September 1988) is a Filipino international footballer who plays for Maharlika Manila, as a central midfielder.
+Simon Clive Barbon Greatwich (born 30 September 1988) is a footballer who plays for Maharlika Manila as a central midfielder.
+Born in England, he represented the Philippines internationally.

 Early and personal life

 Born in Brighton on 30 September 1988, Greatwich is the younger brother of fellow players Christopher Greatwich and Phil Greatwich, and was born to an English father and a Filipina mother who is originally from Davao.

-Career

 Club career

 After playing youth football with Brighton & Hove Albion, Greatwich spent his early senior career in English non-league football with Burgess Hill Town and Ringmer, before moving to the United States in 2009 to play college soccer with the Hartwick Hawks.

 In early January 2012, Greatwich signed with Filipino side Loyola Meralco Sparks in time for the 2011-12 United Football League season.

 He make his debut for the Sparks on 18 May 2012 against Geylang United FC for the 2012 Singapore Cup.
 His club was renamed as F.C.
 Meralco Manila when it joined the inaugural season of the Philippines Football League in 2017 which is the last time the club played in a league before its dissolution in January 2018.
 In 2020, during the COVID-19 pandemic, it was announced that he would play as a central midfielder for newly formed club Maharlika.